YashPratapS/CalculatorApp/README.md

 # CalculatorApp
-A calculator app is created in java and xml.
+A calculator app is created using Java and XML.